0xAX/linux-insides/SyncPrim/sync-1.md

 }
 ```

-If two parallel processes will try to do it simultaneously, both process may found the same `entry` may occur [race condition](https://en.wikipedia.org/wiki/Race_condition) or in other words, the second process which will execute `list_add`, will overwrite a clock source from first thread.
+If two parallel processes will try to do it simultaneously, both process may found the same `entry` may occur [race condition](https://en.wikipedia.org/wiki/Race_condition) or in other words, the second process which will execute `list_add`, will overwrite a clock source from the first thread.

 Besides this simple example, synchronization primitives are ubiquitous in the Linux kernel.
 If we will go through the previous [chapter](https://0xax.gitbooks.io/linux-insides/content/Timers/index.html) or other chapters again or if we will look at the Linux kernel source code in general, we will meet many places like this.
 We will not consider how `mutex` is implemented in the Linux kernel.
 Actually, the Linux kernel provides a set of different synchronization primitives like: